 Psychological primary danger.
 The psychological primary danger of EMS is related to, but distinguishable from the physical primary danger of EMS.
-The psychological primary danger of EMS is represented in the increased probability that due to the nature of EMS, medics will be exposed to critical incidents, work-related cumulative stress, and human tragedy.
+The psychological primary danger of EMS, medics will be exposed to critical incidents, work-related cumulative stress, and human tragedy.
 This higher probability of exposure results in an increased likelihood that medics will suffer psychological traumatization and stressor-related disorders.
 It is the increased likelihood of psychological traumatization and the increased likelihood of experiencing stressor-related disorders that comprises the psychological primary danger of EMS.
 Another way of saying this is that the physical primary danger of EMS constitutes a work environment that generates the psychological primary danger of EMS.

 Secondary danger.
-There is also an insidious and lesser known secondary danger of EMS.
+There is also an insidious and lesser-known secondary danger of EMS.
 The secondary danger of EMS is often unspecified and seldom discussed.
 It is an artifact of the EMS culture and is frequently reinforced by medics themselves.
 It is the idea that equates "asking for help" with "personal and professional weakness."
 Secondary danger has been implicated in perhaps the most startling of all EMS fatality statistics, the frequency of medic suicide.
 How dangerous is the secondary danger of EMS?
 So dangerous that some medics choose suicide over asking for help.

 The Make it Safe EMS Initiative is designed to reduce the secondary danger of EMS.
-(Appendix C)
+(Appendix D)